-During the period, the Company entered into a business combination where it acquired 100% of the share capital of Melita Infrastructure Limted.
+During 2010, the Company entered into a business combination where it acquired 100% of the share capital of Melita Infrastructure Limited.
 Goodwill recognised upon this acquisition amounts to €263,000 and is included in non-current assets.

 5. Property, plant and equipment